coinchimera-prog/olist-ecommerce-SQL-anaylsis/README.md

 Link to licence: https://creativecommons.org/licenses/by-nc-sa/4.0/

 To conduct the analysis, PostgreSQL was used to find relevant business insights pertaining to the data.

-Generative AI was used to assist in writing the queries.
+NOTE: Generative AI was used to assist in writing SQL queries and brainstorm business questions.

 # SQL Queries and Findings for Data